DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 which is much safer, we still discard the retest unit but better than sending possible defect unit to customer.

-However we are talking about such mistake in general and how to close the possibility of such mistake.

-We should take care as much cases as possible, and the default case should alert the developer that there is a not taken care case.

-The less cases default take care of, the safer it is.
+However imagine this kind of condition is all over the place and you forgot to change all of them.

-I think the ideal solution is to have a enum case where it forces us to fill all the case for every item and throw compilation error if we do not do so, but currently js does not support "enum case" and even if there is "enum case" how we going to throw compilation error?
+I think the ideal solution is to have a enum case where it forces us to fill all the case for every item or else throw compilation error

+but currently this seem impossible with JS.

 ## Create More Dotenv File Rather than Environment Cases